Heartless (2005 film)

-Heartless (also known as Lethal Seduction) is a 2005 film written by Howard Swindle and Adam Greenman, directed by Robert Markowitz.
+Heartless (also known as Lethal Seduction) is a 2005 American film written by Howard Swindle and Adam Greenman, directed by Robert Markowitz.
 The film's running time is 90 minutes.

 Plot

 Miranda Wells is an attorney with a sideline in immigration fraud and murder.
 Miranda's assistant, Carla, is unaware of her criminal activities.
 David Lopez, a journalist setting out to expose Miranda, poses as Rick Benes, an illegal immigrant, and takes a job in the office.
 Carla stumbles on incriminating files and David Lopez, in pursuit of the story, is threatened when he becomes infatuated with Miranda.
 Carla is attacked and her husband murdered, Miranda is the chief suspect.
 As the investigation progresses and Carla disappears from hospital, it is clear that Miranda will stop at nothing including murdering again to stay out.